redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 Assuming that you receive a set of machines to install OCP, this guide walks you through getting a bare-metal cluster installed on this allocation.
 For the purposes of the guide, the machines used are Dell r660s and r760s running RHEL 9.2.
 In a BYOL (or with any non-homogeneous allocation containing machines of different models) due to the non-standard interface names and NIC PCI slots, you must craft jetlag's inventory file by hand.

 In other words, the `create-inventory` playbook is not used with BYOL.
 You must instead create your own inventory file manually, which means gathering information regarding the machines such as NIC names and MAC addresses.
-Therefore, thinking about simplifying this step, we recommend to group machines of same/similar models wisely to be the cluster's control-plane and worker nodes.
+Therefore, thinking about simplifying this step, it is recommended to group machines of same/similar models wisely to be the cluster's control-plane and worker nodes.

 The recommended way to use jetlag is directly off a bastion machine, where the bastion machine needs 2 interfaces:
 - The interface connected to the network, i.e., with an IP assigned, a L3 network.
 This interface usually referred to as *lab_network* as it provides the connectivity into the bastion machine.